Tturna/Tturna/README.md

 # Tturna (Big T)

-Game developer and small time software developer.
+Game and small time software developer.
 My main languages are C# and Python.
 I make music as a hobby.
 Interested in anything IT.

 Learning C++, basic AI, web tech and general software dev.